Atiyah-Hirzebruch spectral sequence for topological insulators and superconductors: $E_2$ pages for 1651 magnetic space groups: Constraint on -group by -pages

 Let us consider how to list all possible homomorphisms $f \in {\rm Hom}_\Z(A,B)$ for a given pair of $\Z$-modules $A$ and $B$.
 Precisely, we are only interested in the $\Z$-modules $\ker f$ and $\coker f$ per isomorphisms.
 (Different homomorphisms $f_1,f_2 \in {\rm Hom}_\Z(A,B)$ may give the same kernel and cokernel as $\Z$-modules.)
 To simplify the problem and maintain physical relevance, we adopt the following working assumptions:

 \begin{assumption} The rank of the $K$-group ${}^\phi K_G^{(z,c)-n}(X)$ is the same as the rank of the $E_2$-page $\bigoplus_{p=0}^3 E_2^{p,-n-p}$. \end{assumption}

+Here, the rank of the $K$-group refers to the number of $\mathbb{Z}$ factors in its decomposition, i.e., the dimension of the free part, and does not include torsion components such as $\mathbb{Z}_2$.
 This property is known to hold for equivariant $K$-theory over any finite proper $G$-complex~\cite{LuckOliver_Chern_characters2001}.
 Although no proof exists for twisted and equivariant $K$-theory, we provide some reasons below for why this conjecture might be correct.
 The higher differentials $d^{p,-n}_{r \geq 2}$ can be understood as the band inversion at a high-symmetry $p$-cell followed by the creation of gapless point inside adjacent $(p+r)$-cells~\cite{ShiozakiSatoGomi_Atiyah-Hirzebruch_2022}.
 For example, consider a $C_4$-symmetric $0$-cell and a band inversion at the $0$-cell followed by the creation of four gapless points in adjacent $2$-cells, as shown in Fig.~\ref{fig:dr} [a].
 This is an example of nontrivial $d_2^{0,-n}(x)$ for $x \in E_2^{0,-n}$.
 The gapless points in the 2-cells cannot be removed on 1-cells by the $C_4$ symmetry.
 Let us consider the same band inversion twice as shown in Fig.~\ref{fig:dr} [b], namely, the element $2 d_2^{0,-n}(x)$.
 We have two quartets of gapless points.
 Since each quartet can pass through 1-cells while preserving $C_4$ symmetry, the two quartets can annihilate each other.
 This implies that $2 d_2^{0,-n}(x) = 0$, that is, the image of $d_2^{0,-n}$ is a torsion.
 We expect a similar picture to be true for any higher-differentials $d_{r \geq 2}^{p,-n}$.

 For the real-space AHSS, we assume the same one: \begin{assumption} The rank of the $K$-group ${}^\phi K^{\cal G}_{(z^{\rm int},c)-n}(\mathbb{E}^3)$ is the same as the rank of the $E^2$-page $\bigoplus_{p=0}^3 E^2_{p,-n-p}$. \end{assumption} We leave a discussion of the validity of this assumption for SCs.
 As discussed in \cite{Shiozaki_homology}, the origin of the second differential $d^2$ is a vortex zero mode of topological SC with a unit Chern number.
 The two-layered SC with Chern number 1 for each is equivalent to a single SC with Chern number 2 under the stable equivalence, and there are no vortex zeros.
 This means that the image of $d^2$ should be a 2-torsion.